cscorley/Kaleidoscope/README.md

 #ifdef ARDUINO_VIRTUAL
 ```

-Next, we bring the testing API into scope.
+Next, we bring the simulator API into scope.

 ```cpp
 #include "Kaleidoscope-Simulator.h"